devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 ### Create a contact point

+There is a default contact point.
+You can set yourself as the default by editing it and then setting the integration.

 1. Open up your Grafana Cloud dashboard.
 1. Open the Home menu, from the `Alerts & IRM` category click on `Alerting`, and then select **Contact points**.
 1. Press the `Add contact point` button.
 1. Supply the name `jwt-pizza-devops`
 1. Select **Grafana OnCall** as the `Integration`.

+### Create an integration

+There are things like Email, or discord, but there is also Grafana OnCall which I think gives better control.
+You can console to messages that are sent.

+### Create a rule

+grafanacloud-byu-prom
+metric=purchase_bucket category=count
+add an expression, threshold > 2 for the alert purchase_bucket.

+### Random notes

+- Contact point: who to contact.
+This references an integration that can be Grafana OnCall or a bunch of things like AWS SNS, Discord, Pager Duty, ...Each has their own configuration.
+- Alertmanager: There is a default of Grafana.
+Grafana is built in and accessible from the top level alert settings.
+I have associated my cs Email with this manager as the `grafana-default-email`.
+- Notification policies: tell who to send them to and how to aggregate alerts.
+There is a default policy that is sent to `grafana-default-email`, group for 30s and then wait 5 minutes before sending updates.
+- ML Support - They can look for patterns and forecast from data sources.
+- You can define your SLO, put them on a dashboard and generate alerts.
+- You can manage and declare incidents

 # --------------------------------- OLD